msabrishami/isc-website-mjhp/markdowns/identification.md

 ### Application Process

 To obtain an ITIN, individuals must complete Form W-7, Application for IRS Individual Taxpayer Identification Number, and submit it to the IRS.
 Along with the form, applicants must provide supporting documentation that verifies their identity and tax status.
 Schools usually assist students with their application.
-More information on applying for the ITIN can be found on the [IRS’s website](https://www.irs.gov/individuals/how-do-i-apply-for-an-itin).
+More information on applying for the ITIN can be found on the <a href="https://www.irs.gov/individuals/how-do-i-apply-for-an-itin">IRS’s website</a>.

 ### Credit Report/Card with ITIN